apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/proxy/apecloud-mysql-proxy.md

 :::

-## Configure Proxy cluster parameters
+## Configure Proxy Cluster parameters

-`vtgate`, `vtconsensus`, and `vttablet` supports parameter configuration.
-You can configure `vtgate` and `vtconsensus` by using `--component` to specify a component and configure `vttable` by using `--component=mysql --config-specs=vttablet-config` to specify both a component and a configuration file template since `vttablet` is the sidecar of MySQL component.
+VTGate, VTConsensus, and VTTablet support parameter configuration.
+You can configure VTGate and VTConsensus by using `--component` to specify a component and configure VTTablet by using `--component=mysql --config-specs=vttablet-config` to specify both a component and a configuration file template since VTTablet is the sidecar of the MySQL component.

 ### View parameter details